 At Ketamine Clinics of Los Angeles, we do everything we can to ensure your visits are as comfortable as possible.
-Whether you are seeking treatment for depression, other mood disorders, or chronic pain, we are here to help.
+Whether you are seeking treatment for depression, or other mood disorders, we are here to help.

 Many new patients are curious about how ketamine infusion therapy works and what to expect during their treatment sessions.
 Most are pleased to find the process painless and many find it to be therapeutic, interesting, and enlightening.
 Most patients experience the benefits within hours to days after their second or third infusion, making for rapid relief.
 Each IV infusion is provided in our safe and peaceful clinic that feels more like a spa.
 We provide fresh blankets, pillows, a sleep mask, premium noise-cancelling headphones, and relaxing music without lyrics to support you in having a pleasant experience.
 Our staff is among the most experienced and knowledgeable in this field and they work around the clock to earn your trust.
 You can learn more about ketamine infusions in general and find answers to some frequently asked questions here.

 Each ketamine infusion procedure is administered in our state-of-the-art facility in Culver City in Los Angeles, California.
 We advise no eating or drinking anything four hours prior to your scheduled appointment to minimize the chances of nausea, though you may have a small amount of clear liquids up to two hours before your appointment.